 What is RCBC System

 The RCBC utilizes a combination of proven concepts.
-Similar rotary units have been in use by industry for several decades, particularly in the phosphate and fertilizer industries.
+Similar style rotary units have been in use for decades, particularly in the phosphate, fertilizer, cement and industrial drying sectors.
 Large units such as rotary kilns, rotary dryers, and ball and rod mills have been utilized and developed to satisfactory levels of mechanical reliability through many years of operation.

-The RCBC consists of a hollow cylinder, which may be single- or multi-compartmental, depending upon the application, rotating at 8 to 20 revolutions per minute.
-This is considerably faster than the conventional rotating kilns to which it bears a superficial resemblance.
+The RCBC consists of a hollow cylinder, which may be single- or multi-compartmental, depending upon the application, rotating at 8 to 20 revolutions per minute for optimal drying, air mixture and hot char.
+This is considerably faster than the conventional slow rotation kilns to which it bears an exterior resemblance.
 The latter generally operate at less than 1 revolution per minute.

 Cascading solids through the surrounding media ensures complex mixing and intimate contact.
 This provides the mechanism to transfer heat between the substances.
 For example, desired solid/gas reactions, such as combustion and SO2 absorption, are enhanced by the cascading.